getAddress/autocomplete-native/README.md

             postcode:'postcode',  /* The id of the element bound to 'postcode' */ residential:'residential'  /* The id of the element bound to 'residential' */ },
-          id_prefix:'getAddress-autocomplete' ,  /* The id of the textbox and list container */
+          id_prefix:'getAddress-autocomplete-native' ,  /* The id of the textbox and list container */
           delay:200, /* millisecond delay between keypress and API call */ minimum_characters:2,  /* minimum characters to initiate an API call */ select_on_focus:true,  /* if true, highlights textbox characters on focus*/